bin3xish477/Conv3ni3nt/README.md

 **Note**: appending tools that prompt for user input during scans will cause the program to run indefinitely.
 Avoid these kinds of tools.
 # About Conv3ni3nt
-Conv3ni3nt utilizes the the subclass **ThreadPoolExecutor** that is part of the abstract class **Executor** found in the concurrent.futures module.
+Conv3ni3nt utilizes the subclass **ThreadPoolExecutor** that is part of the abstract class **Executor** found in the concurrent.futures module.
 This subclass allocates threads for the program to use to execute callables.
 In Conv3ni3nt's case, we are using **ThreadPoolExecutor** to asynchronously run scans using multi threading.

 For more on the concurrent.futures module check out the links below: